SendrakeWoW/randomized-bountyful-world/README.md

 ---
 ## Known bugs / problems
-- Some higher level mobs gets filtered and not reset.
+- [SEEMS TO BE FIXED NOW] Some higher level mobs gets filtered and not reset.
 These are quest-mobs and scripted mobs.
 This leads to some zones being VERY dangerous for lower levels and some spawn-points impossible to get out from.
 This can be fixed during playtime by having a macro with ".gm on" keybound.
 A permanent solutions is in progress.
 ---

 ## Features